Joe-Bevan/Joe-Bevan/README.md

 ### Hey, nice to meet you I'm Joe 👋😊

 ## Little bit about me:
-- 💻 At heart I'm a C++ developer, but I work with C# and Javascript occasionally.
+- 💻 At heart I'm a C++ developer, with a passion for graphics programming (currently D3D12, Vulkan coming soon...)
-- 📚 I'm a final year student studying Game Engine Programming at Staffordshire University
+- 🎮 Worked on Red Dead Redemption for PS4 + Switch (2023 release) and Age of Empires 4.
-- 🧠 Always interested in learing new skills.
-Currently teaching myself electronics and embedded systems ⚡
+- 🧠 Always interested in learning new skills and gaining a deeper understanding of how things work under the hood.
 - 🎯 Goals:
-    - Get a deeper fundamental understanding of C++ and look into the assembly language
+    - Get a deeper fundamental understanding of graphics APIs across the board (D3D12, Vulkan, etc.)
     - Undertake more projects and populate my portfolio more
-- 🕹 In my spare time I play video games or edit videos 🎬
+- 🕹 In my spare time I play video games or work on personal projects
 <br>

 ## Languages and software: